hashicorp/terraform-AWS-CIS-Policy-Set/README.md

 ```
 - Run `terraform plan` to view the plan.
 - Run `terraform apply` to apply the changes.
-- After successful creation, you should see sentinel policies getting evaluated in every run of every workspace where the policy set is scoped to.
+- After successful creation, you should see Sentinel policies getting evaluated in every run of every workspace where the policy set is scoped to.